 Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing’s syndrome, hyperglycemia, and glucosuria in some patients.

 Conditions that augment systemic absorption include application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.

 Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area or under an occlusive dressing should be evaluated periodically for evidence of HPA axis suppression using urinary-free cortisol and ACTH stimulation tests.
 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.

-Recovery of HPA axis function is generally prompt and complete on discontinuation of the drug.
+Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
 Infrequently, signs and symptoms of steroid withdrawal may occur, so that supplemental systemic corticosteroids are required.

-Pediatric patients may absorb proportionately larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (see Pediatric Use under PRECAUTIONS).
+Pediatric patients may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (See Pediatric Use under PRECAUTIONS).

 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.

-In the presence of dermatologic infections, the use of an appropriate antifungal or antibacterial agent should be instituted.
-If a favorable response does not occur promptly, Flurandrenolide Lotion USP, 0.05% should be discontinued until the infection has been adequately controlled.
+In the presence of dermatological infections, the use of an appropriate antifungal or antibacterial agent should be instituted.
+If a favorable response does not occur promptly, Flurandrenolide Lotion should be discontinued until the infection has been adequately controlled.

 Laboratory Tests –